NVIDIA/JAX-Toolbox/docs/profiling.md

 $ PYTHONPATH=/opt/jax nsys profile --capture-range=cudaProfilerApi --cuda-graph-trace=node --capture-range-end=stop python /opt/jax/examples/mnist_vae.py
 ```
 then the resulting profile will only contain 3 iterations of the loop (5 total - 2 skipped).

+With `--capture-range-end=stop`, `nsys` will stop collecting profile data at `cudaProfilerStop()`, but it will not kill the application.
+The default value, `stop-shutdown`, will also kill the application.
+Documentation can be found [here](https://docs.nvidia.com/nsight-systems/UserGuide/index.html#cli-profile-command-switch-options).
+If you need to start and stop profiling multiple times in your application, you can pass `repeat`.

 ### Understanding the Nsight Systems timeline
 The example in the previous section yields a profile like: